-- 1. To consider the contents of the Corporate Risk Register and to continue monitoring progress of actions taken to address the risks identified in the report. - 2.
+- 1. To consider the contents of the Corporate Risk Register and to continue monitoring of these risks and the actions being taken to address the risks identified in the report. - 2.
 To request further information or reject the contents of the risk register